Alyssa-Ann/Machine-_Learning_Dashboard_Capstone_2021/README.md

 ## Data Source
 The initial dataset was sourced from Kaggle.
 See https://www.kaggle.com/gauthamp10/google-playstore-apps for the original csv file.
 This data source has been cleaned of any superfluous columns.

+# Communication Protocols
+The team will be communicating primarily over Slack and Google Docs.
+The files and databases will be shared on Github.

+# Technology
+Jupyter Notebook
+Pandas
+Numpy
+Sklearn
+Plotly
+Matplotlib
+Flask

+# Databases
+This analysis will be composed of two databases.
+The first database will be our proprietary algorithm and include the rating, rating count, maximum installs, and a new column called success.
+The success column will be true or 0 if the app is above the median rating and maximum installs as well as above 250 rating count.

+The second database will include features of an app.
+Category, price, size, release date, content rating, ads supported, in-app-purchases, and editor's choice are all features that will be analyzed in order to determine what drives success in apps.

+# Machine Learning Model
+This analysis lends itself to a supervised machine learning model.
+To run the machine learning model, a random sampling of about 20000 apps will be used to analyze our data.